 Are you willing to exchange your need for His glory?

 Come!
 Drink of the Fountain that is flowing from God's Presence and receive your healing, your restoration and your empowerment to be a witness of the Most High God.

-It was at the Pool of Bethesda in John 5:1-9 that the blind, the lame and the paralyzed - understanding their need for a Savior - waited for God's Mercy to appear.
-Jesus Christ was God's answer, His offer of Mercy to them which fulfilled their every need (Mat.
+It was at the Pool of Bethesda in John 5:1-9 that the blind, the lame and the paralyzed - understanding their need for a Savior - waited for God's mercy to appear.
+Jesus Christ was God's answer, His offer of mercy to them which fulfilled their every need (Mat.
 4:24, Acts 10:38).
-And Jesus Christ is the same standing, available offer of God's Mercy to you and me today!
+And Jesus Christ is the same available offer of God's mercy to you and me today!

 Psalm 102:11 My days are like an evening shadow; I wither away like grass.

 Psalm 102:12 But You, O LORD, are enthroned forever; You are remembered throughout all generations.

 Psalm 102:13 You will arise and have pity on Zion; it is the time to favor her; the appointed time has come.